clfougner/MouseExomeSequencing/README.md

 ####Apache Ant
 Ant is required for building HTSJDK, and can be downloaded [here](http://ant.apache.org/).
 All work presented here is using Ant version 1.9.6.

+##Necessary Reference Files

+####Mouse Reference Genome: mm10.2bit
+The mouse reference genome is maintained by UCSC, and can be downloaded from [here](http://hgdownload.cse.ucsc.edu/goldenPath/mm10/bigZips/), filename `mm10.2bit`.
+In order to actually use this file, we'll need to convert it to the fasta file format, but we'll get to that in a bit (see header "Manipulating the Reference Files").The latest version of the reference genome, mm10, will be used here.
+Note that the Genome Reference Consortium (GRC) maintains an almost identical reference genome, GRCm38.

+####

 1) Raw reads FASTQ file -> Cutadapt/Sickle
 	DONE BY THERAGEN